cartyrya/chi-2020-r-workshop/README.md

-# chi-2020-r-workshop
+# An introductory R workshop for CHI

-An introductory R workshop for CHI
+Includes an example with text analysis and an example with tabular data.